samuel-book/samuel_shap_paper_1/xgb_with_feature_selection/outline.md

     * Plot SHAP values for the top and bottom 30 hospitals, as assessed by the predicted thrombolysis use in the 10k cohort set.

 * *Plotting thrombolysis rate by feature value for low and high thrombolysing hospitals*:
-    * Plot the relationships between feature values and thrombolysis use for low and high thrombolysing hospitals.
+    * Plot the relationships between feature values and thrombolysis use for the top and bottom 30 thrombolysing hospitals, as assessed by the predicted thrombolysis use in the 10k cohort set.